-Objective in acting important term.
-You take any method acting book, you will come across the term objective.
-No matter which acting system you follow, everyone speaks heavily about the objective of the character in story.
+The objective in acting important term.
+If you take any method acting book, you will come across the term objective.
+No matter which acting system you follow, everyone speaks heavily about the objective of the character in the story.

 Let’s look at the two parts:

-Scene objective: When you do a cold reading, you must find out your character is after in this scene.
-Is he trying to convince his girlfriend to stay, or he trying to convince police is not the murderer?
+Scene objective: When you do a cold reading, you must find out what your character is after in this scene.
+Is he trying to convince his girlfriend to stay, or is he trying to convince the police is not the murderer?
 Whatever may be, find that objective.

-Best practice is to write scene objective adjacent to every scene.
+The best practice is to write a scene objectives adjacent to every scene.
 If you are confused, try few different things.
 Eventually, you will find the best objective.

 Overall objective: Once you have read the whole script.
-You must be able to write in one line what your character want.
-One thing to keep in mind is keep the objective emotional.
+You must be able to write in one line what your character wants.
+One thing to keep in mind is to keep the objective emotional.
 It could be romantic relationship, it could be revenge, or winning someone trust back.

 8th: What’s in my way?